The history of hemp

 Innovation in automotive and construction materials

-Legislation and the stigmatisation of hemp
+Stigma and the historical decline of hemp

 Judge gavel on a wooden table